[As Amended April 11, 2019]

 Section 3: Interim Chair and Membership of Working Groups

-The Executive Board shall appoint an interim chair of any newly formed Working Group if one was not specified in an accepted petition to establish the Working Group.
+The Coordinating Committee shall appoint an interim chair of any newly formed Working Group if one was not specified in an accepted petition to establish the Working Group.
 Membership in a Working Group is voluntary and open to all members of the local that are in good standing.
-A member of the Executive Board shall be appointed to serve as liaison with each Working Group.
+A member of the Coordinating Committee shall be appointed to serve as liaison with each Working Group.

 Section 4: Chair of Working Groups

-The Executive Board may reverse the decision of the Working Group to remove a chairperson by a three-fourths vote.
+(f) The Coordinating Committee may reverse the decision of the Working Group to remove a chairperson by a three-fourths vote.

 Section 5: Responsibilities of Working Groups